israsecnet/israsecnet.github.io/_posts/2024-07-19-booking-com-phishing-investigation.md

 ---

 # Warning !
-This campaign is most likely still live and you should visit the links below with caution!
+This campaign is ONGOING and you should visit the links below with caution!

 # Intro
 I like receiving phishing emails, let's investigate this specific campaign I stumbled upon.
 A friend of mine recently booked on booking.com, and received a follow up message from within the booking\[.]com messaging service seemingly from the hotel or booking.